tmtk75/tmtk75.github.io/source/2013-11-03-pip_failed.md

 pkg_resources.DistributionNotFound: pip==1.4.1
 ```

-I got above error from pip.
+READMORE

 There is a way to fix in [a thread of StackOverflow](http://stackoverflow.com/questions/6200056/pip-broke-how-to-fix-distributionnotfound-error).

 ```
 easy_install --upgrade pip